EAT-JBCOMMUNITY/Privacy_Policy_EAT-PROPOSALS/README.md

 We may share Your personal information in the following situations:

-With Service Providers: We may share Your personal information with Service Providers to monitor and analyze the use of our Service, to contact You.
+With Service Providers: We may share Your personal information with Service Providers to monitor and analyze the use of our application, to contact You.
 With other users: when You share personal information or otherwise interact in the public areas with other users, such information may be viewed by all users and may be publicly distributed outside.

 ## Disclosure of Your Personal Data

 - Law enforcement :
-Under certain circumstances, we may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).
+Under certain circumstances, we may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities

 - Other legal requirements :
 We may disclose Your Personal Data in the good faith belief that such action is necessary to: